NioZow/Imperium/README.md

 - Global instance stored in the `PEB`
 - Native support for `(in)direct syscall`
 - No `IAT`, can call any `win32` or `NT` API without having to worry about resolving it (through fancy syntax)
+- Compile time string encryption using `consteval`
-- Compile time hashing using `consteval`
+- Compile time string hashing using `consteval`
 - Output to `shellcode`, `dll`, `exe`

 ## Template